Angel0po/EDA_BON-AO/README.md

    ![image](https://github.com/user-attachments/assets/d4b284ed-3b6f-4785-a852-1898a360965d)

    The months that saw the most tracks are both January and May.
 It would seem that the track release over the months does not follow any patterns or biases.
-To further explore this, we should track the release trend over the months from the year of 2019-2023 as that is the years where most of tracks are from in the dataset.
+To further explore this, we should track the release trend over the months from the year 2019-2023, as that is the years where most of the tracks are from in the dataset.
 To implement this the block of code is used below

    ```python